 Labeling requirements for medical devices

-Regulatory requirements for the medical device industry are constantly changing, which can be quite challenging for manufacturers and distributors that need to comply with a variety of country-specific registration requirements.
+Regulatory labeling requirements for the medical devices are constantly changing, which can be quite challenging for manufacturers and distributors that need to comply with a variety of country-specific registration requirements.

 US Food & Drug Administration (FDA):